 The physical structure of the archive follows the logical organization of the bundles and collections.
 There are 'data' and 'calib' directories under the root.
-Each observational data collection is located in a separate subdirectory under the 'data' directory, and all of the calibration products are located in the 'calib' directory.
-In cases where the number of products within an observational data collection is large, the files may be separated in subsubdirectories according to year.
+Each observational data collection is located in a separate subdirectory, and all of the calibration products are located in the 'calib' directory, which has subdirectories ‘ant’, ‘ltf’, ‘mdm’, etc. In cases where the number of products within an observational data collection is large, the files may be separated into subsubdirectories according to year.

 LID and File Name Construction